 2015 is the centennial of two of the most important figures in American music and the history of New York.
-We took care of Frank Sinatra already on Alcohol Professor, so now it’s time to bow down to the woman he said was the most influential artist in his life and in modern American music history.
-Lady Day on Swing Street is a two part look (part one here, and part two here) on Alcohol Professor at the life and career of Billie Holiday, the Harlem Renaissance, and the rise and fall of Swing Street and Greenwich Village jazz clubs.
+We took care of Frank Sinatra already on Alcohol Professor, so now it’s time to bow down to the woman … Continue reading Alcohol Professor: Lady Day on Swing Street

 When America jumped headfirst into the ocean of folly that was the Volstead Act and Prohibition, the dedicated drinkers of the United States found any number of ways to respond to the madness.
 Over in Paris, ex-patriots drinking at the epicenter of the modern cocktail scene, Harry’s New York Bar, lifted their glasses in salute to their luckless countrymen who were forced underground and, in some cases, out beyond the three-mile limit that marked the offshore end of the US border.
 Three miles out, you entered international waters, and the powers of the US government to take your drink away vanished.
 So enterprising imbibers took to the high seas to enjoy their libations.
 Over in France, it seemed only appropriate to commemorate this new breed of seafarin’ revelers.